scipy-conference/scipy_proceedings/papers/adam_richards/lpedit_manuscript.rst

 properly document, and unsurprisingly this aspect of reproducible research remains a major obstacle particularly in the life-sciences.

-Apart from data sharing, leaving an audit trail and documentation there are other important aspects of reproducible research to consider such as the over-reliance on p-values [Ioannidis08]_ [Gadbury12]_ and the use of inappropriate statistical tests.
+Apart from data sharing, leaving an audit trail and documentation, there are other important aspects of reproducible research to consider such as the over-reliance on p-values [Ioannidis08]_ [Gadbury12]_ and the use of inappropriate statistical tests.
 Statistical problems would be drastically easier for other scientists to identify if the original data and well-documented code were made readily available.
-In computer science extensively documented code is often produced through the use of literate programming [Knuth84]_.
+In computer science, extensively documented code is often produced through the use of literate programming [Knuth84]_.

 In general, literate programming is the mixing of programming code and